Zuellni/ComfyUI-Custom-Nodes/README.md

 ## Other Nodes
 Name | Description
 :--- | :---
-Image&nbsp;Folder | Loads all images in a specified directory.
+Image&nbsp;Batch | Loads all images in a specified directory.
 The images will be cropped/padded/resized if their dimensions aren't equal.
 Image&nbsp;Share | Saves images without metadata in a specified directory.
 Counter resets on restart.
 Useful for sharing images without having to remove prompts manually.
 Latent&nbsp;Decode | Combines `VAEDecode` and `VAEDecodeTiled`.
 Probably not necessary since `VAEDecodeTiled` is now used on error, but just here for the sake of completeness.
 Latent&nbsp;Encode | As above, but adds `batch_size`.
 Allows loading 1 image and denoising it `batch_size` times without having to create multiple sampler nodes.